manueldruart/Ansible-Playbooks/k8s/create-k8s-basic-RHEL8/README.md

 ## Pre-Requisites
 - Three pre-provisioned RHEL 8 nodes with connectivity to the Internet to download packages and images from repositories and registries.
-- A user account (auto.svc in my playbook) with sudo (root) privileges provisioned on the ansible control node and all RHEL 8 nodes.
+- A user account (tux in my playbook) with sudo (root) privileges provisioned on the ansible control node and all RHEL 8 nodes.
 Also ensure that the user’s SSH keys are set up to allow execution of the ansible playbook.

 ## Implementation
 - Set the POD and SERVICE network CIDR blocks in vars/main.yaml